open-telemetry/semantic-conventions/docs/database/postgresql.md

 **[3]:** `db.namespace` SHOULD be set to the combination of database and schema name following the `{database}.{schema}` pattern.

-The current schema may change during the lifetime of a connection, e.g. from executing `SET search_path TO myschema`.
+A connection's currently associated database may change during its lifetime, e.g. from executing `SET search_path TO <schema>`.
 If the search path has multiple schemas, the first schema in the search path SHOULD be used.

-Instrumentation SHOULD set `db.namespace` using the schema provided at connection time if it is unable to capture the current schema without causing an additional query to be executed (e.g. `SELECT current_schema()`).

-If instrumentation is unable to capture the current schema without causing an additional query to be executed (e.g. `SELECT current_schema()`), then it is RECOMMENDED to set `db.namespace` using the schema provided at connection time instead of not capturing any schema for `db.namespace`.
+If instrumentation is unable to capture the connection's currently associated schema on each query without triggering an additional query to be executed (e.g. `SELECT current_schema()`), then it is RECOMMENDED to fallback and use the schema provided when the connection was established.

-Instrumentation SHOULD document if `db.namespace` only reflects the schema name provided at connection time.
+Instrumentation SHOULD document if `db.namespace` reflects the schema provided when the connection was established.

-Instrumentation MAY use the user name from the connection as a stand-in for the schema name.
+Instrumentation MAY use the user name when the connection was established as a stand-in for the schema name.

-Instrumentation SHOULD document if schema name only reflects the user name.
+Instrumentation SHOULD document if `db.namespace` reflects the user provided when the connection was established.

-For commands that switch the database, `db.namespace` SHOULD be set to the target database (even if the command fails).

 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.